Impairment testing of Goodwill:

 (viii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-34. The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that in respect of one accounting software audit trail feature is not enabled for direct changes to database when using certain access rights and in respect of other software for maintenance of time sheet records, audit trail feature does not exists.
-Further, no instance of audit trail feature being tampered with was noted in respect of the accounting software.
+The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except for direct changes to data made using certain access rights in one accounting software, where the audit trail feature is enabled from January 07, 2025 to March 31, 2025 and in respect of other software for maintenance of timesheet records, audit trail feature is enabled from June 18, 2024 to March 31, 2025.
+Further, no instance of audit trail feature being tampered with was noted in respect of softwares where the audit trail has been enabled.
+Additionally, the audit trail of prior year has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded in the prior year.